 This is the cool part.
 Unlike other platforms, you don’t have to follow individuals.
 Instead, you follow ideas.
 Suppose you want to take a Great American Road Trip.
 Easy-peasy!
 Just type it in…and start your own collection of ideas.

 Say you’re thinking about going to Ireland someday.
 You can start a board and call it “Ireland Ideas” and begin to save the pins that appeal to you.
 They’ll stay right there until you’re ready to get serious about your trip.

 Or maybe you want to learn about travel photography: which cameras are best, how to shoot night photos, or tips for street photography.
 It’s all there.
 Create a board and save those ideas.
 You’ll find there are topics you hadn’t even considered–that’s exciting, too!

 You name it, it’s on Pinterest.
 Travel safety?
 Jet lag?
 Spending time in airports?
 Tiny towns in Germany?
 Two days in Cleveland?
 Best shoes for European cities?
 Christmas Markets around the world?
 It’s all there…there are over 75 billion ideas waiting for you.

 TravelSmart Woman does the work for you!

-I’m ahead of you here…TravelSmart Woman has created over 150 boards to help you use Pinterest to plan your travel.
+I’m ahead of you here…TravelSmart Woman has created over 170 boards with 18,000 pins to help you use Pinterest to plan your travel.
 I’ve been making boards for U.S. cities, countries, travel tips, and special topics such as photography, safety, and apps.
 Every week, I add more–as well as add to existing boards.